A Look At My Psygnosis Amiga Collection

 Barbarian II. – Pandamonium.
 1991.

-It took several years before this sequel came and one of the reasons was probably because they wanted a better control system and possibly a larger market.
+It took several years before this sequel came, and one of the reasons was probably that they wanted a better control system and possibly a larger market.

 Verdict: Much better than the first game, great-looking box too.

-I have played all 3 versions to death, completed them all up to several times (Cd32 especially) and I can’t recommend this game enough really, go play it now if you’re into platformers!
+I have played all 3 versions to death, completed them all several times (Cd32 especially), and I can’t recommend this game enough, really, go play it now if you’re into platformers!

-Verdict: No-Intro in here sadly, rest of the game is close to the top-tier Psygnosis quality.
+Verdict: No-Intro in here, sadly, the rest of the game is close to the top-tier Psygnosis quality.

-Interestingly enough this game was actually a freebie before they boxed it and sold it.
-At one point it came with the Oh No! more Lemmings levels and later on it came on various mags and so on.
-If new stuff was added I don’t know for sure as I bought this when it came out without realizing the backstory of it.
+Interestingly enough, this game was actually a freebie before they boxed it and sold it.
+At one point, it came with the Oh No!
+More Lemmings levels, and later on, it came out in various magazines and so on.
+If new stuff was added, I don’t know for sure, as I bought this when it came out without realising the backstory of it.

-Back when this game was released there weren’t all that many games like this to choose from, action shooter/top down and it wasn’t before a few years later that the genre exploded with loads of publishers releasing their own game, the most known one must be Alien Breed.
-If you compare those two then this looks and plays archaic and way too annoying for its own good.
+Back when this game was released, there weren’t all that many games like this to choose from, action shooter/top down, and it wasn’t before a few years later that the genre exploded with loads of publishers releasing their own games.
+The most well-known one must be Alien Breed.
+If you compare those two, then this looks and plays archaic and way too annoying for its own good.

 Verdict: Good game for its time, looks, and plays dated by today’s standards.